TheAcharya/ProductionData-Website/docs/troubleshooting.md

 - `No Roles Found`
 - `No Missing Media` (on `Media Summary` when nothing is missing)

 This is not an export failure.
 Confirm the timeline actually contains the items you expect for that sheet, or turn the sheet off if you do not need it.
+If you disabled every role that had matching Marker, Keyword, Title, Effects, or Speed Change rows, you would also see a `No … Found` status row on that sheet.

 !!!info Info
 Individual **per-role** inventory tabs may still be omitted when empty. `Summary` keeps its project-metrics layout rather than a `No … Found` status row.